BaryonicBeing/idkmpw/README.md

 You need to simply call the program in your terminal and give it the essentials via parameters like this

-'./idkmpw.sh -l 64 -u username -d domain.name -t tag'
+'./idkmpw.sh -l 64 -u username -d domainname -t tag'

 ## Parameter